The Sicilian (film): Reception

 Producer McNall was personally disappointed by the film.
 "Given that The Sicilian was a descendant of Puzo's The Godfather," wrote McNall, "I had expected something with the same beauty, drama, and emotion.
 Cimino had shown with The Deer Hunter that he was capable of making such a movie.
 But he had failed."
 McNall even quoted Ebert's review in his appraisal of The Sicilian, "Ebert criticized the cast, the cinematography, the script, even the sound quality.
 He was right about all of it."

+In his analysis of The Sicilian, Richard Brody of The New Yorker wrote:

+"Cimino doesn't stint on the Western analogies, with horses and mountains and conflicts over land rights, and his image repertory is as vital and energetic as ever, but it's hard not to see a crisis of cinematic faith, a sense of narrowing possibilities, afflicting the film.
+The pageantry of a Communist march with red flags in the wilderness, the ancient clutter of a nobleman's study, the haunting mystery of streetlights through a car's rear window all ring with Cimino's enthusiastic inspiration, but the movie seems like a substitute for the director's visions at his most uninhibited.
+It plays mostly like a feature-length analogy, a sort of intellectual behind-the-scenes laboratory for another vast American movie that he couldn't have made at the time."

+Vic Armstrong, who did stunts for the film, wrote in his memoir My Life as Indiana Jones, James Bond, Superman and Other Action Heroes: The True Adventures of the World's Greatest Stuntman, "I don’t know quite what happened, because it was one of the greatest scripts ever and yet the end result was horrible."

 Rotten Tomatoes gives The Sicilian a 10% "Rotten" rating, based on 20 reviews, with an average rating of 3.9/10.

+The director's cut, released in 2016 on Blu-Ray/DVD, received much more of a positive critical reception with most considering it a major improvement over the theatrical cut and is considered an underrated entry in Cimino's filmography.